Escola Técnica Estadual

-Escola Técnica Estadual, or ETEC, is characteristic of the state of São Paulo, and is a reference to their technical courses and school quality.
+Escola Técnica Estadual (ETEC) are higher education institutions belonging to the Centro Estadual de Educação Tecnológica Paula Souza (CEETEPS), managed by the São Paulo State Government.

 History

-It was designed by Roberto de Abreu Sodré Costa, governor of the state in 1967.
+ETECs were designed by Roberto de Abreu Sodré Costa, governor of the state in 1967.
 In 1969, the network was assumed by the Centro Paula Souza, now there's ETEC 198.
 The ETEC's are the most prestigious public network of the state of São Paulo.